OpenEvalProject/evals/manuscripts/elife-76805/v1/manuscript.md

 The myosin lever arm performs one of the most important functions of the myosin chemomechanical cycle: it amplifies the transduction of the chemical energy of ATP hydrolysis into physical motion, allowing for myosin’s motor function.
 This crucial role explains why the lever arm is both highly conserved and a hotspot for HCM-causing mutations.
 Here, we have characterized five such mutations spanning the pliant region and the light chain-binding regions, giving insights into the role of the lever arm in generating force and power output, as well as its role in myosin S2 tail-based autoinhibition.
 The impacts of the mutations on myosin function segregate them naturally into two categories: the light chain-binding region mutations, A797T and F834L, behave very differently from the pliant region mutations, D778V, L781P, and S782N.

-The functional changes in myosin’s motor activity caused by the pliant region mutations were dramatic and ran the full spectrum of potential outcomes: D778V increased actin-activated ATPase of the 2-hep construct along with in vitro motility velocity and k0, L781P decreased motility velocity, k0, and step size, and S782N did not result in changes in any parameter except the force sensitivity of the detachment rate δ.
+The functional changes in myosin’s motor activity caused by the pliant region mutations were dramatic and ran the full spectrum of potential outcomes: D778V increased actin-activated ATPase of the 2-hep construct along with in vitro motility velocity and k0, L781P decreased motility velocity, k0, and step size, and S782N did not result in changes in any parameter except the force sensitivity of the detachment rate $\delta$.
 That these mutations can have such varied and substantial effects on myosin activity speaks to the importance of the pliant region in coupling the activity of the lever arm to the rotation of the converter domain.

 One feature that was shared among the pliant region mutations was a reduction in the force sensitivity δ.
 Reduced force sensitivity suggests a mechanism where mutations partially uncouple the force perceived at the ATP-binding site from the force applied at the anchor point at the C-terminus of the lever arm.
 We previously observed a decrease in δ for the P710R mutation, which is located in between the SH helices and the converter domain approximately 20 Å from the pliant region (Vander Roest et al., 2021).
 Pliant region mutations may likewise reduce rigidity, thus uncoupling the force transduction and reducing δ.
 The term ‘pliant region’ itself comes from the varied positions of this region observed in different crystal structures (Houdusse et al., 2000; Gourinath et al., 2003), suggesting that its compliance or ability to assume multiple conformations is an important feature of its function; thus, any alteration to the rigidity of this region would likely have strong impacts on myosin function in sarcomeres.
 It is possible that reductions in δ as a result of pliant region mutations could impact contraction and/or relaxation kinetics in patients with these specific mutations.